This is an iHeart podcast for our final news roundup and information overload.

 It's not.

-It's it was a non-disclosure agreement.
+It was a non-disclosure agreement.

-Stormy Daniel said it's not hush money.
+Stormy Daniels said it's not hush money.

 Stormy Daniels said in writing, I didn't have any sexual affair with Donald Trump.

-I couldn't agree more, and uh especially about the hush money because they keep talking about that, but you know, if that's a consensual uh meeting between the two, and uh, you know, nobody's nobody's mentioned the fact that it was prostitution, which it's not.
+But, you know, if it's a consensual meeting between the two, and nobody's mentioned the fact that it was prostitution, which it's not.

-They came to a financial settlement over whatever the financial settlement they've they agreed it to be about.
+They came to a financial settlement over whatever the financial settlement they agreed it to be about.

 That's what happened.